 - Jeff Jenkins, minister, Lewisville Tex., church.

-- Ron G. McElyea, insurance company owner, Abilene, Tex.
+- Ron G. McElyea, insurance company owner, elder, Abilene, Tex.

 - Mike Riley, mail expediter and Christian writer, El Paso, Tex.

-- Phil Sanders, associate speaker, In Search of the Lord’s Way.
+- Phil Sanders, speaker, In Search of the Lord’s Way.

 - Randy J. Short, missionary, Recife, Brazil

-Publisher, Editor: J. Randal Matheny and his wife Vicki have been missionaries living in Brazil since 1984.
+Publisher, Editor: J. Randal Matheny and his wife Vicki have lived to worked in Brazil since 1984.
 They have three children, two daughters-in-law, and five grandchildren.
 Randal earned degrees in Bible, Communication and Missiology.